chadbeaudin/velotron_converter/README.md

     *   **Docker/Unraid**: This should match your "Container Path" (e.g., `/veloMonitor`).
     *   **Logic**: The script automatically checks for `/veloMonitor` and `/velotronMonitor`.
 If you use a different path, you **must** set this variable.

-When these variables are present, the converter will automatically upload every successful conversion to your Strava profile.
+When these variables are present, automatic Strava uploads will be enabled andthe converter will upload every successful conversion to your Strava profile.
 It prefers the `.fit` format for Strava imports but will fallback to `.tcx` if FIT support is disabled.

 # velotron_converter